Anujverma89/cheetsheets/dart.md

 * Isolates( threads in box) :
   * Isolates are container which is responsible for executing certain code, with it's own memory and event loop.
+  * Isolates run their code independently and after execution is completed they  transfer the memory containing the result to the main one.
+  * They don't share memory and have their own event loop
 ```dart
   void main()async{
     int value = await Isolate.run(workerFunc);